ancientlore/whisper/README.md

 date     | time             | Publish date
 tags     | array of strings | Tags for the article template | string           | Override the template

+Front matter is used for sorting and constructing lists of articles.